shukla-surendra/OxideOS/docs/interrupts/interrupts_docs.md

 If you don’t send an EOI, the PIC assumes you’re still handling the interrupt → and it won’t let new interrupts of that level through.

-This could make your system “freeze” after the first interrupt.
+This could make system “freeze” after the first interrupt.

 ## 📌 How do you send an EOI?